n-o-t/jplusplusprez/README.md

 - selector is not implemented
 //
 Any spot where "popover-content" is declared will show a popover on :hover.
+//
-//Spot parameters working with popover : title, subtitle, content
+Spot parameters working with popover : title, subtitle, content